Mortgage payment holidays

-Mortgage payment holidays are available to mortgage customers who may be impacted by coronavirus, plus buy-to-let landlords whose tenants may be affected by coronavirus.
+Mortgage payment holidays are available to mortgage customers who may be impacted by coronavirus, plus buy-to-let landlords whose tenants are affected.

 Am I eligible?

 You can apply for a mortgage payment holiday if:

 - Your finances have been - or you think they are likely to be - affected by coronavirus

 - You have consent from everyone named on the mortgage.